netzeroinsights/slate/source/index.html.md

 -H 'Content-Type: application/json' \
 ```

-> In case of a 200 response, the response body will contain all the available child items of a parent item by ID or label, with the JSON structured like the following:
+> In case of a 200 response, the response body will contain all the available children items of a parent item by ID or label, with the JSON structured like the following:

 ```json
 [